Breakthrough (2019 film): Plot

-14-year-old Guatemalan boy John Smith is being raised in Lake St. Louis, Missouri by his adoptive parents, Brian and Joyce.
+Guatemalan 14-year-old John Smith is being raised in Lake St. Louis, Missouri by his adoptive parents, Brian and Joyce.
 Though they are loving and supportive, John struggles with feelings of abandonment from his birth parents, and rebels against his parents and teachers.

 In school, John's class is assigned to give a presentation about their family backgrounds.
 On his day to present, John admits he did not do the assignment.
 His basketball coach, who promised him a starting position, warns John that if he gets a failing grade, he will be benched.
 John later gives a half-hearted presentation, saying that everyone already knows he is adopted, and he does not know much about his true background.

 Later, John and his friends Josh and Reiger go out onto a frozen lake, ignoring a neighbor's warning.
 The resident calls the police, and all three boys fall through the ice.
 Josh and Reiger swim to the surface and are rescued by first responders.
 Two of the rescuers dive in, but cannot find John.
 As they are about to give up, one rescuer, Tommy Shine, hears a voice telling him to go back.
 Thinking it is his chief, he tries again, and lifts John to the surface.

 With no pulse or breath, John is taken to a hospital, where an emergency team works to save his life.
 After John still fails to register a pulse, attending physician Dr. Sutterer gives Joyce a chance to say goodbye.
 A weeping Joyce cradles John in her arms, pleading with the Holy Spirit to not let him die.
 A faint pulse then registers.
 Sutterer recommends transferring John to a better equipped hospital, citing Dr. Garrett as an expert in cases like John's.

 After John is transferred and placed in a medically induced coma, Garrett warns that he has little hope for a recovery, and that if the boy were to pull through, he would likely live in a persistent vegetative state.
 Jason Noble, the family's new liberal pastor with whom Joyce has frequently clashed, visits the hospital and Joyce slowly warms up to him.
 Like Joyce, he regards John's progress as divine intervention.
 John shows some signs of consciousness: he can hear Joyce and Noble and respond with squeezes to the hand, and a tear trickles from his eye as a crowd gathers outside the hospital to sing and pray for his recovery.